jonluca/blog/_posts/2019-07-28-tech-offers.md

 These are all pre-negotiation figures.
 All offers were raised significantly post negotiation.
 Hopefully you can use them as a reference point for other companies, especially FLAAMG and unicorn status companies.

+For instance, one of the offers above was negotiated to:

+* $115,000 salary
+* $240,000 equity/4 years, 1 year cliff then quarterly
+* $100,000 signing

+Which is roughly $275,000 in TC (Total compensation) first year, a gain of over 20% just by negotiating.

 You can check out [levels.fyi](https://www.levels.fyi) and Blind for more offers.

 ## Final thoughts